GSA/search.digitalgov.gov/_posts/2015-06-12-collections.md

 You cannot specify URLs for individual web pages.

 ## Step 2.
-Opt to Show in Sidebar
+Opt to Show as a Facet

 Click on the [Display Overview](/manual/display-overview.html) page.
-Turn on your collection to allow searchers to see it as a navigation option above the search box on the results page.
+Turn on your collection to allow searchers to see it as a faceted navigation option above the search box on the results page.

 ## Step 3.
 Check Your Search Results Page